Some of our services have changed. Please see our services page for more details

 Blood-borne viruses (BBVs) are mainly found in blood or bodily fluids.
 The main BBVs of concern are Human Immunodeficiency Virus (HIV), Hepatitis B (HBV) and Hepatitis C (HCV).

 Those who come into contact with bodily fluids from other humans are at risk from BBVs.
-Particularly if their work involves sharp or abrasive implements that may break the skin (needle stick injuries).
-Workers that may often come into contact with used needles, or sharp objects, include
+This is particularly if their work involves sharp or abrasive implements that may break the skin (needle-stick injuries).

 • health and social care workers